Tyrrrz/Tyrrrz.me/data/blog/expression-trees/index.md

 - Throw expressions (`throw new Exception()`)
 - Tuple literals (`(5, x)`)

-On top of all that, you cannot use this method to construct expression trees from multi-line lambdas.
-That means this won't compile:
+On top of all that, you cannot use this method to construct expression trees from block-bodied lambdas.
+In other words, this won't compile:

 ```csharp
 // Compilation error